Dance Dance Revolution SuperNova: Release

-Dancing Stage SuperNova was previewed at ATEI 2006 from January 24, 2006 to January 26, 2006.
+Dancing Stage SuperNova was previewed at ATEI 2006 from January 24, 2006, to January 26, 2006.
 The arcade machine used for the preview has a build date of January 8, 2006, and featured 230 songs, including 46 new songs for the arcade series.
 Dancing Stage SuperNova was released to European arcades on April 28, 2006.

-Dance Dance Revolution SuperNova was released on May 15, 2006 in North America, and on July 12, 2006 in Japan.
+Dance Dance Revolution SuperNova was released in May 2006 in North America, and on July 12, 2006, in Japan.
 The game premiered at the Tomorrowland Starcade at Disneyland in Anaheim, California.
 In addition to brand new machines, a small number of conversion kits were made available, allowing older cabinets to be upgraded to SuperNova.
 The SuperNova 2 conversion kit allowed new and upgraded SuperNova cabinets to run SuperNova 2.

-The original SuperNova received an offline update on June 15, 2006 in North America and on July 15, 2006 in Europe, to fix timing issues and to offer two additional songs: "Fascination ~eternal love mix~" and "Flow (true style)".
+The original SuperNova received an offline update on June 15, 2006, in North America and on July 15, 2006, in Europe, to fix timing issues and to offer two additional songs: "Fascination ~eternal love mix~" and "Flow (true style)".
 The Japanese release included this update at launch.